Dubshott/cse15l-lab-reports/index.md

 `Git Bash` will be the terminal that we will be we will be scripting with.
 In order to download gitbash, go this link and download it.
 [Git Bash](https://gitforwindows.org/)

+If you are on Mac, you don't need to do this step because you will already have it preinstalled.
+However, Windows users need to download this.

 Once you have downloaded `Git Bash`, you need to open the terminal on VSCode.
 To do this, click "Terminal" at the top of VSCode.
 Then press "New Terminal"

 <img width="436" alt="image" src="https://user-images.githubusercontent.com/55414361/214400229-7a358754-4dfe-47df-9373-642ae4bb3bfa.png">